 Iodine isn’t considered to be an allergen, which is anything that triggers an allergic response.
 But some people are intolerant to substances closely mixed together with it.
 This may or may not be a true allergy, and these people may loosely call this intolerance an “iodine allergy.”

 Iodine is a common element found in the human body.
-Reactions to iodine are extremely rare, but can be fatal when they do happen.
-Medical uses of iodine are on the rise, especially in radiocontrast agents used to improve X-rays.
-Reactions have been more common in recent years.
-Iodine has even been responsible for deaths in a number of cases.
+Adverse reactions to iodine are rare, but they can be fatal when they do happen.

-Exposure to iodine may cause some of the following in hypersensitive people:
+Exposure to things that may happen to contain iodine can cause some of the following in hypersensitive people:

 Symptoms of anaphylaxis include:

 - abdominal pain

 - nausea or vomiting